vyomrastogi/vr-blog-source/content/things-i-learnt/window-git-util.md

+---
+title: "Windows Git Util"
+draft: false
+menuTitle: "Git Util"
+weight: 5
+---

-to run a git command on all folders in a directory in windows
+To run a git command on all folders in a directory in windows

 ```bat
 @echo off
 set /p git_command="Enter git command: "